winterwang/blogdowndown/content/authors/admin/_index.md

 ---
 # Display name
-name: Chaochen Wang　王　超辰
+name: "Chaochen Wang 王　超辰"

 # Username (this should match the folder name)
 authors: